(561) 270-0913

 What Professions Are Most at Risk of Suffering Harm from AFFF Firefighting Foam?

 The professions most at risk of contracting cancer due to AFFF toxic chemical exposure are those that work with firefighting equipment.
-Civilian firefighting units are at the most risk because they must use the firefighting foam daily.
-Without adequate warning of the dangers of AFFF, firefighters can use the foam in close quarters without knowing they are at risk of exposure to toxic chemicals.
+Civilian and military firefighting units are at the most risk because they must use the firefighting foam daily.
+Firefighters can use the foam in close quarters without knowing they are at risk of exposure to toxic chemicals.

 The United States Navy initially created AFFF to help suppress fires and use it in training exercises to teach appropriate fire responses.
 AFFF can also smother jet fuel fires that can crop up.
 The Navy has begun to transition away from using products with PFAS but still uses these chemicals while searching for a safer solution.